ICMP, Ping, and Traceroute - What I Wish I Was Taught

 Know what ICMP messages mean

 The returned ICMP message can give us clues as to what is actually happening.
 Destination host unreachable is very different from Request timed out.
-The first indicates we don’t know how to get to a network, the second that we do, but there was no response.

 Let’s dig a little deeper into this because it gets interesting.